Eurekaleo/Eurekaleo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 I am now a PhD student at School of Computing in **National University of Singapore**.
-Fortunately, I will be supervised by Prof. Mong Li Lee and Prof. Wynne Hsu at Center for Trusted Internet and Community (CTIC).
-Prior to that, I received my master degree from **NUS** and bachelor degree from **Wuhan University**.
+I am supervised by Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/cs/people/leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/cs/people/whsu/) at Center for Trusted Internet and Community (CTIC), and I also work under the supervision of by Dr. [Hao Fei](https://haofei.vip/).
+Prior to this, I received my master degree from **NUS** and bachelor degree from **Wuhan University**.

 My research interest includes **Cognition-driven Multimodal Understanding and Reasoning, Multimodal Affective Computing, Video Understanding and Generation.**